utah-cs4470-sp23/class/spec.md

 occurrence of `...` in this specification only needs to be expanded 64 times by a JPL compiler.
-The exception is the `...` indicating the repetition of statements in a function body: this should be limited only be the amount of memory on the machine running the JPL compiler.
+The exception is the `...` indicating the repetition of statements in a function body: this should be limited only by the amount of memory on the machine running the JPL compiler.

 Compilation